 RS: For children of air india, there is a sense of being able to at least let go of the responsibility of staying open as a medium for the voices.
 Although I say that tentatively, full of doubt.
 I’m mulling over the connection between mysticism and “Marxism” – working through in a haphazard way just what I mean by those words – something to do with spirit and materialism, with longing and with history.
 There’s that scene in John Le Carre’s The Spy Who Came In From The Cold, where the hero/anti-hero (Leman?) asks Liz, the doomed love interest about her beliefs and she says, “history,” and he groans.
 I might have that all wrong.
 The scene is just one of many I seem destined to carry around, oh, I dunno, forever?
 This is the great trial and gift of being, you know, S-L-O-W and porous in a fast, hard world.

+children of air india is the first “completed” sequence from thecanadaproject.
 So, yes, in one sense, it does feel that the thing produced as a book is “done.”
 However, each poem, when read, or contemplated, or taken out of its whole cloth, never feels finished, and the sounds seem fluid and likable at any moment to flee, to shape-shift, to deny whatever structure or form the poet, timorous!, might wish for the poem.
 I really like and am also terrified by this word, “static.”
 The poems in children of air india, as in much of the Air India archive, seem to emit there own sonar.
 This keeps the work alive, regardless of publication.
 The idea of when a poem or a book of poems is complete interests me a great deal, as it links to on-going preoccupations about when a poem begins, what constitutes a poem as opposed to any other kind of text or experience.
 The boundaries of text versus experience is a mystery to me.

 In reading and in re-reading The Place of Scraps, the use and presence of space, silence, address, (as in personification), the lyric, the materiality of language, the gesture toward song, the song itself, all these work in ways that astonish.
 The length of the book seems to be very important, and I wonder if Jordan was under any pressure or request to curtain length, to make the book shorter?
 When I listen to Jordan’s performance of the poems there is this sense of text being both celebrated and undermined.

 JA: For me, The Place of Scraps is constantly being rewritten.
 Every time I read the book, I think about the words that I erased from Barbeau’s writing and if I would erase the same words today.
 Sometimes the answer is yes.
 Sometimes the answer is no. I suspect readers ask themselves similar questions.

 If you were writing the book, what would you keep?
 What would you erase?
 All of the raw materials for rewriting and reconfiguring the book are there.
 The Place of Scraps could have been a thousand different books, but it just happened to be this one particular permutation.